nixspirit/simple-graph-lib/README.md

 ## Thread Safety.
-We assume that there are multiple readers and a very few writers so `ReentrantReadWriteLock` is used to provide fast reading along with some level of consistency.

-if the graph or its vertices are being changed (see `AbstractGraph` class) or new edges/vertices are being added.
+We assume that there are multiple readers and a very few writers so `ReentrantReadWriteLock`  (see `AbstractGraph` class) is used to provide fast reading along with some level of consistency in the case when the graph or its vertices are being changed.

 `Edge` - is an immutable class